Filmmaker Behind “Thirstygirl” Heads to Sundance Festival with Short about Sex Addiction

-The film “Thirstygirl” begins with a scene that many of us know all-too-well: two sisters screaming at each other.
-A young woman, Nic (Claire Dunn) bursts into the bathroom, where her older sister and the film’s main character, Charlie, (Samantha Ahn) is watching porn and sending nefarious texts.
+The film “Thirstygirl” begins with a scene that many can relate to: two sisters screaming at each other.
+A young woman, Nic (Claire Dunn), bursts into the bathroom, where her older sister and the film’s main character, Charlie (Samantha Ahn), is watching porn and sending nefarious texts.
 Charlie drops her phone in the toilet, where Nic sits down.

 “You’re peeing on my phone!” shrieks Charlie.